Open Access

 Data Sources and Searches

 We electronically searched MEDLINE via Ovid for articles reporting on plasma concentrations of DOACs in patients with AF treated with DOACs to prevent ischemic strokes published between the inception of the database and January 2023.
-The full search strategy is presented in [Supplementary Table S2 of Supporting Information File 1] (available in online version only).
+The full search strategy is presented in [Supplementary Table S2 of Supporting Information File 1] (available in the online version).
 This search was supplemented by manual review of the reference list of articles identified from the initial search.

 Study Selection